TS Nana to become hurricane before making landfall in Belize | WTOP

 Meanwhile Tropical Storm Omar formed off the U.S. East Coast on Tuesday and was moving away from land.

 The Hurricane Center expects Omar to be short-lived.
-Early Wednesday, it had maximum sustained winds of 40 mph (65 kiph), and was expected to weaken on Thursday.
-Omar was 350 miles (560 kilometers) northwest of Bermuda, and moving east-northeast at 14 mph (22 kph).
+Late Tuesday, it had maximum sustained winds of 40 mph (65 kiph), with little change expected overnight.
+Omar was 310 miles (500 kilometers) east of Cape Hatteras, North Carolina, and moving east-northeast at 14 mph (22 kph).
+Forecasters predicted it will weaken Wednesday night.

 Nana and Omar are the earliest 14th and 15th named storms on record, beating the 2005 arrivals of Nate on Sept.
 6 and Ophelia on Sept.
 7, according to Colorado State University professor Phil Klotzbach